raraz15/Discogs-VINet/README.md

 }
 ```

-Please cite the following publication when using the MIREX2024 model:
+Please cite the following when using the MIREX2024 model:

 TODO: check if the bibtex code is correct